 I’ve made this device to be hackable and open.
 It’s based on ATTINY44A microcontroller, the code is available on Github (see below).
 A standart AVR 6 pin ISP programming header is available on the board for programming and for serial communication.

-The device acts as a SPI master and uses the header to output moisture level periodically.
-Another microcontroller or a board such as Arduino can be used in SPI slave mode to read those levels.
-A new version of firmware is being developed that will use I2C instead.
+The device acts as a I2C slave, the header can be used to read the moisture and light levels.
+Another microcontroller or a board such as Arduino can be used as I2C master to read those levels.

 - pin 2 - VCC